lucastetreault/blog/_posts/2017-10-10-a-six-month-experiment.md

 I could (and probably should) write several posts about being a frequent flyer, hotel and airline loyalty programs, dining out, working out, etc...
 For now, I will just say I racked up a ton of Aeroplan and SPG points - our next family vacation is going to be free.

-As much as I loved my job a Thoughtworks, Erica was having a rough time at home alone with Madeline, especially after her maternity leave was finished and she went back to work.
+As much as I loved my job at Thoughtworks, Erica was having a rough time at home alone with Madeline, especially after her maternity leave was finished and she went back to work.
 I was struggling too - I was constantly tired from the travel and long work days, my social life was suffering because I wanted to spend time with Erica and Madeline whenever I was home so I didn't really see any of my friends, and I wasn't getting as much work done on side projects as I would have liked.
 It also goes without saying that I missed Erica and Maddie like crazy every day I was away.

 ### What next?